Julius Nyerere Hydropower Station: Environmental impacts

 The key controversy of the proposed Stiegler's Gorge project concerns its environmental impacts.
 An obvious concern is the location of the gorge in the middle of the Selous Game Reserve World Heritage Site.
 Firstly, the dam will flood over 2.2% of the reserve's total area, roughly equivalent to the size of Andorra, reducing its forest and riverine habitat.

 Additionally, the dam project would be directly above the main area of biodiversity in the reserve.
 This consists of a large wetland, marsh and savanna area.
 The Rufiji River plays a central role in creating this environment.
 In the wet season, this river has a particularly strong hydrological surge.
 This force of water during the wet season changes the Rufiji River's path, creating a shifting pattern of oxbow lakes, dried river channels and wetland.
 Collectively this creates a rich habitat contrasting with surrounding dry savannah.

 The Rufiji River has a strong seasonal variation.
 In the wet season, it floods a large area of land, irrigating the soil and spreading nutrient sediments.
 The wet season also refills and connects lakes in the Selous Reserve.

 Building a dam will change this seasonal river pattern and withhold sediment.
 It will create a more constant hydrological discharge, reducing the wet season flood.
 This will undermine the ecological irrigating and fertilising services of the river.
-The Stiegler's Gorge Dam will therefore harm the wetland areas of the Selous and the wide variety of mammal and bird life that use it, including numerous waders, storks and herons as well as hippo and crocodiles.
+The Stiegler's Gorge Dam will therefore harm the wetland areas of the Selous and the wide variety of mammal and bird life that use it, including numerous waders, storks and herons as well as hippopotamuses and crocodiles.
 Large, land-based mammals from elephants to lions also benefit from the presence of the water, particularly in the dry season.